Emerson-Nunes/Emerson-Nunes/README.md

 # Hi there, I'm Emerson Nunes 👋

+I'm 27!
-I'm 27 an Electrical Engineering and a Full-Stack Web Developer.
-I'm ready for the challenge, let's do it!
+I'm Electrical Engineering and a Full-Stack Web Developer and I'm ready for the challenge, let's do it!

 ### Language and Tools <img src="https://i.giphy.com/media/WFZvB7VIXBgiz3oDXE/giphy.webp" width="18px"> :